 Prior to beginning the clinical experience, the ATS will contact Morgan for Regional Physical Therapy at 936.632.5511 and Kristen for Nacogdoches Medical Center Outpatient Physical Therapy 936-560-1618 by Thursday of the previous week.
 The ATS will introduce themselves, let the preceptor know the date they will be reporting, and ask for any instructions prior to reporting to the clinical site.
 The ATS will report on Monday after their last class, because the ATS will not attend on Saturday and Sunday of the week.

-The ATS must have a COVID-19 vaccine to attend Regional Physical Therapy experience.
+The ATS must have a COVID-19 vaccine or complete a religious belief exemption form in order to attend Nacogdoches Medical Center Outpatient Physical Therapy experience.